Small noise may diversify collective motion in Vicsek model: Models and definitions

-For all $i\in[1,n]$ and $t\geq 0$, we restrict the value of heading $\theta_i(t)$ to the interval $[-\pi,\pi)$ by modulo $2\pi$ when it is out this interval.
-Similarly, we call the system evolved by (\ref{m1}) and (\ref{model1}) as \emph{system II}.
-Differing from the existing changes for mathematical analysis, this system keeps all the features of self-driving, local interaction and randomness of the original Vicsek model.
-Also, from simulations it will be shown that this system exhibits the similar properties to the original Vicsek model, see Section \ref{sim}.
+For all $i\in[1,n]$ and $t\geq 0$, we restrict the value of heading $\theta_i(t)$ to the interval $[-\pi,\pi)$ by modulo $2\pi$ when it is out of this interval.
+Similarly, we record the system evolved by (\ref{m1}) and (\ref{model1}) as \emph{System II}.
+As a departure from existing modifications made for mathematical analysis, System II maintains the self-driving, local interaction, and randomness features of the original Vicsek model.
+We demonstrate below via simulations that System II in fact exhibits several properties similar to the original Vicsek model (Section \ref{sim}).

-It is worth noting that the systems I and II can satisfy the case of leader-follower relationships within a flock.
-For example, if agent $i$ is the follower of agent $j$, we can set $f_{ij}(t)$ be a large value and $f_{ik}(t)=0$ when $k\neq i,j$.
-The leader-follower relationship has been observed in the actual experiments\cite{Nagy2010}.
+It is worth noting that Systems I and II can satisfy leader-follower relationships within a flock - for example, if agent $i$ is the follower of agent $j$, we can set $f_{ij}(t)$ to a large value and $f_{ik}(t)=0$ when $k\neq i,j$.
+The leader-follower relationship has been observed in real-world experiments \cite{Nagy2010}, and ours is the first study to investigate how noise affects order in this manner.